 Pak Cik guide points out a pair of mating stick insects and delivers a mind blowing fact: our friends can “bang” for up to 15-20 days!
 I did a fact check on the internet (marvel of the modern world), and discovered that their norm is FIFTY-NINE-FREAKING-DAYS!
 Speak of endurance.

 But the climax is yet to come.
 Scorpions lurk under leaves and in self-made holes.
 The slightest movement, the softest whisper, sends them clambering back into the shadows.
 To coax one out, the guide caress it with a stick, gently baiting it into the open.
 The guide shines a UV light at the scorpion to reveal a glowing silhouette of fluorescence glamour.

 We trek on to Tahan Hide, a wooden structure that functions as an observation tower.
 From here, in plain view is the spot where park rangers lay out salt.
 That, coupled with the presence of a water source, aims to lure animals into plain sight.
 Unfortunately, we luck out today.
 No animals, just a couple of moths in our hair.

 Bukit Terisek and the canopy walk, in that sequence

 Day 2, we flex our quads up the man made wooden steps.
 Every 5 minutes, the guide takes a break to relay jungle survival tips.
 Where to source for water?
 How to start a fire?
 How to tend to wounds?
 Never sleep in the open, he advise.

 The hike was relatively easy and our efforts land us on top of Bukit Terisek and a breath taking view.
-Pictures are in order of course, or it didn’t happen.

 The canopy walk, which is essentially a hanging bridge draped betwixt the towering tropical rainforest.
 Rules dictate a minimum distance of 10 meters between each person, precautions despite the sturdy ties to the solid trees.